zchee/golang-wiki/index.md

 ## Contributing

-- This wiki is open to editing by any member of the Go community with a GitHub account.
-- If you would like to add a new page, please first open an issue in the [Go issue tracker](https://github.com/golang/go/issues) with the prefix 'wiki' to propose the addition.
+- If you would like to add a new page, please first open an issue in the [Go issue tracker](https://go.dev/issues/new?title=wiki:) with the prefix `wiki:` to propose the addition.
 Clearly state why the content does not fit into any of the existing pages.
 - Because renaming of pages in the wiki can break external links, please open an issue before renaming or removing any wiki page.

+See [Contributing](Contributing) for more information on contributing.

 # Table of Contents